Fact checked

 Remember that personalization in both Sylvan and Mathnasium is limited because students are in small group courses; therefore, tutors must also cater to the other students in their classes.
 Aside from catering to each student's needs, Sylvan also works closely to align their lesson plans with state and provincial standards.

-According to their website, Sylvan students experience two- to three times more academic growth than other students.
+According to their website, Sylvan students experience two to three times more academic growth than other students.
 Another report from the company said that students who took part in the Sylvan math program did 51% better in school than their peers who didn't take part in the program.
 Sylvan has received mixed customer reviews, but many parents have said the platform has helped their kids feel more confident and interested in school.

-Mathnasium vs. Sylvan Tutoring Services
+Mathnasium vs. Sylvan vs. Learner Tutoring Services

-Mathnasium
+Mathnasium Tutoring Service

-Students begin by taking an initial assessment, evaluating their proficiency in specific math concepts, strengths, and weaknesses.
+Mathnasium students begin by taking an initial assessment, evaluating their proficiency in specific math concepts, strengths, and weaknesses.
 After analyzing the results, Mathnasium will curate a personalized curriculum for the student.
 This curriculum will also help Mathnasium place students in an appropriate small group class.

 During Mathnasium tutoring sessions, students work with tutors to get help on current math homework and test preparation.
 In addition, each tutor at Mathnasium abides by the "Mathnasium Method."
 Depending on the results of their personalized assessment, students are placed into a class of workbooks.
 As students progress through these workbooks, they will receive "mastery checks."
 Once students have accumulated a certain number of mastery checks, they can select a prize from the Mathnasium prize cabinet.